Things to consider when choosing your Family Medicine Sub-I

 Contact Ivan Henson famed@uw.edu in the Department of Family Medicine for more details.

 c.
-If your priority is doing a sub-I rotation at a particular site before a potential residency interview, we suggest requesting the rotation in the October, November and December time blocks.
+If your priority is doing a Sub-I rotation at a particular site before a potential residency interview, we suggest requesting the rotation in the October and November time blocks.
 These time blocks tend to be less competitive.

-1. IF, after the schedules are released, you decide that you would like to a sub-I experience:
+- If, after the schedules are released, you decide that you would like to a Sub-I experience:

-A. Visit the Sub-I & APC Location page and see available programs in which you are interested.
+A. Visit the Sub-I Location or APC Location pages and see available programs in which you are interested.

 C. Once you have permission from the program and Ivan Henson in the Department of Family Medicine, contact the registrar to sign up for the course.